 Brand Strategist Luandri Smith, on her fascination with people, how creativity is turned into a technicality and the belief that collaboration is key to equipping one to translate local nuances.

-This week we caught up with Luandri Smith as she not only tells us how creativity has turned into a technicality but the power collaboration has on local nuances
+This week in our Feedback Sessions we caught up with Luandri Smith as she not only tells us how creativity has turned into a technicality but the power collaboration has on local nuances

 D.IO : So, tell us...
 Where are you at this current moment?
 Are you having coffee, stealing a moment in the office or perhaps a coffee shop?